Essential Oil Distillation

 A very important concern when distilling your own essential oils is the quality of the finished oil.
-One very special feature of the Essential Extractor unit is its ability to offer a mixture of metals for different distillation uses.
+One very special feature of the still unit is its ability to offer a mixture of metals for different distillation uses.
 Although copper is considered by many to be very valuable in alcohol distillation as it is reactive and will reduce the sulfur compounds in the distillate, this reactivity can have a negative impact on the quality of essential oils.
 For this reason, it is best to use only stainless steel for essential oil distillation as stainless steel is inert, and therefore will not react with your oils.
 This results in a much higher quality oil, in many cases surpassing what is commercially available.

 There are several methods of obtaining essential oils, but by far the most

 common method, both at home and commercially, is steam distillation.
 Not only does steam distillation produce very high quality oils, it is also among the simplest methods of extracting the oils from plant material.
 In steam distillation, the heat of the steam forces the pockets that hold the essential oils to open and release them.